Pocklington School and Pocklington Prep School welcome pupils from around the world.

 A guide for International Families is an information booklet about Pocklington School, written specifically for international families.
 Pocklington is not an international school - our curriculum is quintessentially 'British' - but our perspective is global.
 Overseas students are welcomed as an integral and much valued part of a school which delivers a world-class educational experience in the heart of East Yorkshire.
 Please click on the links below to read A Guide for International Families, translated into Spanish, Russian, German, Chinese Traditional and Chinese Simplified.

-It is a condition of acceptance in both Foundation Schools that all overseas pupils have an English speaking guardian who is a resident of the UK.
-Guardians are responsible for supporting pupils when their parents are not available and will be expected to look after students unable to return home during the holidays and on those weekends when the school is closed.
+It is a condition of acceptance in both the Prep and Senior Schools that all overseas pupils have an English speaking guardian who is a resident of the UK.
+Guardians are responsible for supporting pupils when their parents are not available and will be responsible for looking after students unable to return home during the holidays and on exeat weekends.

 Contact for overseas applicants

-Mrs Wendy Wright is our International Amissions Officer.
-She deals with ALL overseas student enquiries and applications from both families and agents.
-She can be contacted by email at Internationaladmissions@pocklingtonschool.com or by telephone: + 44 1759 321200
+Our International Admissions Officer deals with all overseas student enquiries and applications from both families and agents and can be contacted by email at Internationaladmissions@pocklingtonschool.com or by telephone: + 44 1759 321200.
+The International Admissions Officer will:

-- Answer all your questions and provide you with all the information you need to apply.
+- Answer all your questions and provide you with all the information you need in order to make an application.

 - Arrange for any tests including English language tests.
 Tests can often be taken in your home country.

-- Interview you.
-This is often done via Skype if you cannot visit us.
+- Arrange an interview with the Headmaster, via Zoom if you cannot visit us.

 - Communicate any decisions about your application to you as soon as possible.

-- When an offer is made, to ensure that you receive joining information and support you with any necessary travel arrangements, Tier 4 and visa arrangements.
+- When an offer is made, ensure that you receive joining information and support you with any necessary travel arrangements, and Child student route visa arrangements.

 - Help you organise any on-going support you need to improve your English skills.